 - be able to analyze the impact of various public interventions such as minimum wages, gender equality laws, or increases in welfare benefits on the labor market

 General Competence: at the end of the course students will:

 - be able to debate social policy concerns such as inequality, educational investments,discrimination, natural resource dependency, and immigration

 Plenary lectures, term paper and class presentation (in groups), reading groups.

 This course is the same as SAM478, and you will not get credit for both courses.

 Requirements for course approval

 Three reading group assignments (Approved/not approved).

-The final grade will be based on a term paper and including a class presentation in groups (30%) and a final written 3-hour school exam (70%).
+The final grade will be based on a term paper (2500 words, available August, due in early November) and including a class presentation in groups (30%) and a final written 3-hour school exam (70%).